Walking Through Your Child’s Chronic Illness with Hope

 Acknowledge that this is tough for both of you.

-It can feel at times like you’re not only losing your sanity, but you’re also losing your faith.
-God can handle our pain and anguish, and we can be brutally honest with Him about how tough dealing with your child’s chronic illness really is.
+At times, it can feel like you’re not only losing your sanity, but you’re also losing your faith.
+God can handle our pain and anguish, and we can be brutally honest with Him about how tough dealing with a child’s chronic illness really is.
 While this illness isn’t something you can thank God for, you can thank Him for the way He’s carrying you through it and that you are never alone.
 This will help keep your heart hopeful instead of sinking into despair.

 God completely understands the pain of this journey because He know firsthand what suffering is all about.
 Second Corinthians 4:8-9 reminds us, “We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.”
 We can put our trust in that truth especially when our feelings tell us otherwise.